 An asset becomes non-performing when it ceases to generate income for the bank.

-Any asset that is not returning in the form of principal or interest in the last 90 reporting days will be considered as NPA.
+Any asset that is not returning in the form of principal or interest for more than 90 days will be considered as NPA.

 A loan whose interest and / or installment of principal have remained ‘overdue due’ for a period of 90 days is thus considered as NPA.
 Overdue is a situation where the loan is not paid by the due date fixed by the bank.